boazbk/tcs/lec_08_uncomputability.md

 It turns out that uniform models such as  NAND++ programs or Turing machines  allow us to "break out of this cycle" and obtain a truly _universal NAND++_ program $U$ that can evaluate all other programs, including programs that have more lines than $U$ itself.
-The existence of such a universal program has far reaching applications, and we will explore them in the rest of this course.
+The existence of such a universal program has far reaching applications.
-We'll already see in this chapter a major application: the existence of _uncomputable functions_.
+Indeed, it is no exaggeration to say that the existence of a  universal program underlies the information technology revolution that began in the latter half of the 20th century (and is still ongoing).
+Up to that point in history, people have produced various special-purpose calculating devices, from the abacus, to the slide ruler, to machines to compute trigonometric series.
+But as Turing  (who was perhaps the one to see most clearly the ramifications of universality) observed, a _general purpose computer_ is much more powerful.
+That is, we only need to build a device that can compute the single function $U$, and we have the ability, _via software_ to extend it to do arbitrary computations.
+If we want to compute a new NAND++ program $P$, we do not need to build a new machine, but rather can represent $P$ as a string (or _code_) and use it as input for the universal program $U$.
+Beyond the practical applications, the existence of a universal algorithm also surprising theoretical ramification, and in particular can be used to show the existence of _uncomputable functions_, upending the intuitions of  mathematicians over the centuries from Euler to Hilbert.
+In this chapter we will prove the existence of the universal program, as well as show its implications for uncomputability.

 ## Universality: A NAND++ interpreter in NAND++

 Like a NAND program, a NAND++  program (or a Python or Javascript program, for that matter)  is ultimately a sequence of symbols and hence can obviously be represented as a binary string.
-We will spell out the exact details of representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
+We will spell out the exact details of one such  representation later, but as usual, the details are not so important (e.g., we can use the ASCII encoding of the source code).
-What is crucial is that we can use such representation to evaluate any program.
+What is crucial is that we can use such representations to evaluate any program.
 That is, we prove the following theorem: